 Alt down also doesn’t sleep hot and it is one of the best pillows for stomach sleepers, so when you feel like it’s getting a bit warm, you can flip it to the cool side, or simply shake it out for a second to get that chill back.
 It never heats up the same way that polyurethane foam does.

 alternative: Dreaming Wapiti Pillow Dual Pack

 In this two-pack of pillows, you get one of the best deals per pillow.
-We stomach sleepers have a hard enough time finding support for our neck, but when we do, it’s usually at the cost of comfort.
+We stomach sleepers have a hard enough time finding the best pillows, but when we do, it’s usually at the cost of comfort.
 Not with Wapiti pillows.

-Here, you get a comfortable bamboo cover that’s completely removable and washable.
+Here, stomach sleepers get a comfortable bamboo cover that’s completely removable and washable.
 This allows better air flow and cooling, so when you flip your pillow over, you’re going to get that nice chilly effect.

 It’s budget-friendly, but I mentioned flipping the pillow over because the inside is made out of memory foam.

-Memory foam sleeps hot, as we all know.
-Wapiti pillows do heat up after about four hours of laying on them; they ventilate well, just not well enough to be viable all night long without heating up.
+It sleeps hot, as we all know.
+Wapiti stomach sleepers pillows do heat up after about four hours of laying on them; they ventilate well, just not well enough to be viable all night long without heating up.

-You get two in the pack, and flipping them over helps you cool down right away, it’s just a mild inconvenience.
+You get two best pillows in the pack, and flipping them over helps you cool down right away, it’s just a mild inconvenience.

 Wapiti wants to go a step above and beyond the standard stomach sleeper pillow brand, which is exactly what they’ve done – they offer a full year sleep trial on these pillows, giving you more time to test it out than you would ever actually need.

 Their customer service is fast and effective, so if you need to return these for any reason, they’ll help expedite the painless process for you.
 It’s nice to know that when you try a new brand, you have nothing to lose.